dariober/ASCIIGenome/MEMO.md

 We need to create a zip file containing the jar and the helper bash script.
 This is what users will download and use.

-* From eclipse, write out the definitive jar file.

 * Prepare zip

 ```